GeorgeBelanger/dev_log_2019/README.md

         - The questions will be the deliverables, but in terms of talking points I need to write down my thoughts on the portfolio.
         - Going to look at the questions I had for groupmarket share and adapt those into the repo first.
       - Look at people's profile on linkedin and portfolios/projects and make notes/questions.

+## 3/11/2019 Monday
+  - Look at censinet and get notes
+    - Peter Pavlovich on NFJS 30 second vids
+      - Vue, Alexa & IOT which coinsides with the medical devices now coming online for Censinet, NGRX, PubNub, Meteor, Sails, Angular, Routing,
+    >Before joining Censinet, Peter was the Chief Software Architect at Embue Technologies, an Apartment Building Intelligence platform provider based in Boston, MA.
+Before joining Embue, Peter was the Principal Architect for EnerNOC Labs, a dedicated R&D group within EnerNOC, a Global provider of Demand Response and Energy Inteligence software located in Boston, MA.
+Prior to EnerNOC, Peter was a Principal Cloud Engineer with Kronos Incorporated, a global provider of on-premise and cloud-based workforce management solutions.
+Before Kronos, Peter held the position of Technical Director with Brokat Technologies, a global provider of mobile payment solutions.
+Prior to that, Peter was a Sr. Architect with GemStone Systems, providing distributed, enterprise-ready data grid and object persistence solutions and J2EE application server technologies.
+    - Tweeted about hiring full stack engineers on Saturday
+    - Data security is the main problem
+    - App is broken down into 4 tabs:
+      - Dashboard
+      - Projects
+      - Vendors
+      - Network
+    > Only Censinet was developed exclusively by and for healthcare providers, which makes Censinet the first and only Collaborative Cloud Platform for Vendor Risk Management.
+    > Negotiate better terms with vendors based on risk transparency.
+      - How is risked measured?
+ML?
+    > Report and analyze risk across all third-party vendors in real-time
+    - ?
+What is the main bandwidth I'd be looking to absorb?
+    - The twitter seems to have the stats that the problem view is missing, notably 50%
+    - PubNub to me looks like graphql subscriptions, but had iot integration, and a lot of info and seems very built out.
+      - Why not just use postgres listen/notify?
+    - Is email HIPAA compliant?
+    - Are people using chat apps outside of work?
+Do you plan on having chat in censinet?
+    - What are the main focuses right now
+    >EU And US-Only Data Storage
+    >And with this guide, he hope to set you up for success to ensure you’re not in the 50% “always vulnerable” group
+    - Hipaa requires token based access control and end-to-end encryption
+    - Cisco and duolabs report on chrome extension risk scores
+    - 28.7m in hipaa fines
+    - 13% of companies have risk management in place according to fico

+    - qusetionaires update
+    - capture risks
+    - remediation steps
+    - more reports
+    - actioncable

+Questions for GraVoc Interview 3/12/19 at 3:00pm

+Essential:
+  - Can I see some tasks/assignments that are being worked on this week?
+  - Whats the progression for me look like?
+  - Does this role contribute to higher-level decisions?
+  - What niche gave you the most sales?
+Location based or business segment based?
+  - Any upcoming deadlines?

+Personal:
+  - Can you tell me about the work-life balance?
+Did you use your vacation days last year?
+  - “What kind of people don't work out here?”
+  - Who do you guys follow on social media for development?
+Siraj or Eli?
+  - Favorite books / hobbies?

+Technical:
+  - Do team members have structured 1-on-1s or code reviews?
+  - Have you heard of AWS ML/AI Marketplace?
+Using Amazons product recommendation algo for your apps?
+  - Do you go to conferences?
+  - Is there any sort of afterwork training/learning etc?

+Maxims?:
+  - Correct a fool and he'll hate you, correct a wise man and he'll love you
+    - By this I mean that I want everyone to be upfront with me about issues in code or otherwise instead of saying "we shouldn't have to tell him to do that"
+  - 10 minutes of being stuck before I'm making a case of what I've tried and 5 minutes after that I'm asking for help.
+  - I plan to continue working 2 hours a day before work to do my part and get familiar with the codebase initially.
+After I feel very comfortable in the codebase I will continue to freelance 2 hours a day on my own projects so I can explore and experiment with new technologies, potentially to be used in production at Gravoc

+Very interested in all parts of the stack:
+  - Direct Experience in:
+    - React
+    - Mongo DB JSON DB
+    - Express REST api
+    - JSON web tokens
+    - Webpack
+    - Git
+    - Creating lambda functions and handlers

+  - Limited exposure to:
+    - Redux
+    - Jenkins
+    - React native
+    - Wordpress
+    - Angular 1

+Gravoc Portfolio notes:
+  - No cloud web apps for public viewing unforunately.
+  - eTech solutions
+    - Like the loop video banner for etechnology services and note that it's more efficient than a gif
+    - The learning portal looks good from the video on the about page
+    - The contact form could use some work
+    - Risk utility management seems to be the CRM they were talking about
+  - eRisk Solutions:
+    - The home page consistently took too long to load.
+    - Form looks good.
+    - About page as well.
+    - Low res tractor trailer image on about page.
+    - I like that the parts of the html are divided by comments but the body class names are just insane.
+    - Could it be the inline css that is resonsible for the poor performance?
+    - You can submit a claim without any verification that it's reall
+    - The more information contact modal has a huge bottom margin.
+  - MRGCM
+    - The commercial and retail pictures on the home page should have href="mrgcm.com/portfolio"
+    - The growing and shrinking navbar and logo seems to be re used commonly
+    - I don't like the hover effect for the portfolio images but the modal itself is nice
+  - Connection
+    - Like the arrow
+    - The buttons on the header don't seem big enough
+    - Lots of sites use the scroll down fade in from the top or bottom
+    - Bullhorn APIs
+    - Location and job title filtering
+    - Card layout change
+    - Nice back button from job listing transition
+    - Nice application modal
+  - Media lighting
+    - Nice hover effect on main page- wish that would get reused instead of the plus one on led install
+    - Nice initial transition and that the low res image is used for the page and the high res image is used in modal
+    - The visibility on the for could be changed in about us
+    - Really needs a video somewhere on the site that shows the companies work
+    - The gear-ish intersection between yellow and gray is nice
+  - Northeast
+    - Home page header takes long time to load
+    - 1 parallax image on scroll, should be darker to contrast with the light blue
+    - Why left and right scroll bar on each of the dropdowns?
+  - Lenco
+    - Hover effect is very nice
+    - Lenco videos are awesome
+    - Probably my favorite site
+    - Same 2 bar nav on Elizabeth grady
+  - HeyChick
+    - Has instagram integration
+    - When I click tops all tops load and it takes a very long time (16 seconds on slow connection)
+    - Should have fewer listings initally with pagination from more pages
+  - Office questions:
+    - Does the big room with yellow chairs in it get used for presentations/lunch and learns often?
+    - Very nice looking office overall

+  - Portfolio ubiquitous notes:
+    - Uses flexbox
+    - Uses et_pb (Enter Text Page Builder) to edit Divi themes and content
+    - Click Trackers, pixels, analytics, custom js
+    - Seems that most sites have wordpress integration so clients can add their news articles